ogregod/Master-Animal-and-Provision-Guide/Butchering Guide/Owlbear.md

 Processing time: About 14 hours with a crew of 4 people who know what they're doing.

-Operating costs: 79-108 gold for labor, pork fat, salt, spices, ice, supplies (guild vs. independent).
+Operating costs: 87-102 gold for labor, salt, spices, ice, supplies (guild vs. independent).
 Guild facilities add a 5% commission on gross revenue (~42 gp).

-Your profit: 714-775 gold for two days of work (after all costs including guild commission if applicable).
+Your profit: 704-779 gold for two days of work (after all costs including guild commission if applicable).

 That's better than a month's worth of cows, and about 40 times more profitable than deer.
 The only catch is that owlbears try to kill you before you kill them.
 But that's the adventurers' problem, not yours.